gu-dsan6000/spring-2019/README.md

 ## Course Objectives

-  - Operate big data tools and cloud infrastructure, including Spark, MapReduce, Hadoop and other tools in the big data ecosystem
+  - Operate big data tools and cloud infrastructure, including Spark (with all of Spark’s APIs), MapReduce, Hadoop, Hive, Pig and other tools in the big data ecosystem
   - Recognize and use ancillary tools that support big data processing, including git and the Linux command line
   - Setup and manage big data infrastructure and tools in the cloud on